readium/lcp-specs/notes/lcp-key-retrieval.md

 1. The user can immediately download one or more protected publications.
 1. During a certain time, every access to his personal bookshelf is immediately successful.

 This is achieved by providing to the client of the authentified / authorized user, inside each OPDS 1 or 2 entry, a link to an LCP license plus the hashed passphrase corresponding to this license.
+Note that an OPDS 2 entry is a Readium Web Publication Object.

 For each publication selected by the user, the download mechanism is identical to the one described in the previous use-case.
 Even if all hashed passphrases are usually identical in the feed (this is recommended, but not required), using one hashed passphrase per entry is a simpler solution to specify and implement.